Google wins landmark advertising case in Australia

-CANBERRA (Reuters) - Google Inc won a landmark court case on Wednesday when Australia’s High Court ruled that it had not engaged in misleading behavior with its sponsored links and that it was not responsible for messages conveyed by paid advertisers.
+CANBERRA, Feb 6 (Reuters) - Global search engine Google Inc won a landmark court case in Australia on Wednesday when the country’s High Court ruled the Internet giant was not responsible for messages conveyed by paid advertisers on its site.

-The ruling helps Internet providers and search engines argue that they are not publishers, but simply carriers of information provided by third parties.

-While the judgment applies only in Australia, the ruling will be closely watched around the world and could be cited as a precedent in the event of similar cases arising in the rapidly evolving area of law.

 The finding ends a six-year legal battle between Google and Australia’s consumer watchdog, the Australian Competition and Consumer Commission (ACCC), which accused Google of engaging in misleading and deceptive conduct over paid advertisements.

-The ACCC based its case on search results in 2006 and 2007, where a search for Honda Australia would show a paid advertisement for a Honda competitor, CarSales.
+The case related to search results in 2006 and 2007, where a search for Honda Australia would show a paid advertisement for a Honda competitor, CarSales.
 The ACCC said the ads were deceptive, as they suggested CarSales was linked to Honda Motor Co Ltd.

-Google argued that it was not responsible for the advertisements, as it was only the conduit for the advertiser.

-In a unanimous finding, five judges of Australia’s High Court ruled in favor of Google, overturning a ruling from the Federal Court.
-The lower court had ordered Google to set up a compliance program to make sure paid advertisements on its search engine were not misleading.
+But in a unanimous finding, five judges of Australia’s High Court ruled in favour of Google, overturning a ruling from the Federal Court.
+The lower court had ordered Google to set up a compliance programme to make sure paid advertisements on its search engine were not misleading.

 The five High Court judges said Google did not create the sponsored links and the company was not responsible for messages in the links.